Complete the Common App essay in a weekend College Application Booster®.

 In college, you will meet people from all walks of life, and many will have cultural backgrounds, beliefs, values and ethics that differ from your own.
 Gaining exposure to those who are different from you is one of the best ways to learn about other parts of the world and grow as an individual.
 As a “global institution,” NYU admits students from all of the world to their main campus, aiming to create a learning environment that exposes students to international perspectives and strongly encourages students to become global citizens of the world through study abroad programming.

-When reading the prompt, notice that the first three questions all point you in the same direction: can you provide a tangible example of a time when you built a bridge across differences or write about a life experience that makes you a bridge builder?
 Perhaps you were raised in a bicultural household, have lived in more than one country, or have discovered another culture through the process of learning a new language.
 Maybe you organized a club or event at your school or within your community aimed at bringing people together despite their many differences.
+No matter the experience, you likely encountered differences along the way, and had to navigate the experience in a mature and communicative manner.

 No matter the experience that makes you a “bridge builder,” be sure to begin your essay by writing about it with specificity and eloquence.
-First, identify the difference you bridge, then explain how you went about bridging said difference and end with self-reflection indicating the ways in which this event or experience allowed you and others to learn from each other.
-Use this as an opportunity to demonstrate your openness and curiosity about other people, places, and cultures.
-Your goal should be to demonstrate how your values align with those of NYU.
+First, identify the difference/conflict you bridge, then explain how you went about bridging/resolving said difference and end with self-reflection indicating the ways in which this event or experience allowed you and others to learn from each other.

 The second part of your essay should indicate the ways in which you hope to continue your “bridge building” endeavors as a member of the NYU community.
 Is there a specific club you would like to join or an event you would like to attend or even host once on campus?
 You could also write about a specific research or study abroad experience that would enhance your understanding of other people, ideas, or culture and enable you to foster bridge-building of your own on campus.